Responsibilities of a CTO

 Chief Technology Officer (CTO) is a crucial position.
 They drive innovation, efficiency, and effectiveness across the business.
 They use technology – such as online or digital initiatives – to increase company value.

 The CTO is responsible for technology, teams, and suppliers.
-They may oversee development of custom software and apps.
+They may oversee the development of custom software and apps.
 And a CTO is a communicator, representing technology initiatives to investors and other stakeholders when necessary.

 How CTO Responsibilities Change with Company Growth